 If we are unable to expand our manufacturing capacity on a timely basis, we may not be able to meet the anticipated demand for our products, and if the cost of building these expansions exceeds our estimates, it may have a material adverse affect on our liquidity.
-In March 2003, we began construction on an addition to our United States manufacturing facility.
-Total capital expenditures related to this expansion were \$17.9 million for 2003, with an additional \$0.8 million during 2004.
-Additionally, we began construction on an expansion of mattress production capacity in our Denmark manufacturing facility in the first quarter of 2004.
-Total capital expenditures related to this expansion were \$2.4 million for 2003 and we expect total capital expenditures related to that expansion to be approximately \$16.0 million in 2004.
-In May 2003, we engaged a site selection firm to assist us in selecting a location for our third manufacturing facility, which will be located in Albuquerque, New Mexico.
-If our expansion is delayed, we may not have the manufacturing capacity necessary to meet anticipated future demand for our products.
+In September 2004, we commenced construction on our third manufacturing facility, which will be located in Albuquerque, New Mexico.
+If the construction of this manufacturing facility is delayed, we may not have the manufacturing capacity necessary to meet anticipated future demand for our products.
 In addition, if our capital expenditures exceed our estimates, our liquidity and profitability could be impaired.